sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * Collaboration with Danish satellite building companies.

 * We see this product being the de-facto downlink solution for small to medium sized satellites In the coming years.

+The development of this technology is central to our company’s mission: we were founded to enable seamless, resilient, and high-throughput communication in space.
+This project represents not just an opportunity for us, but the exact kind of work we were created to do.

+From our experience, the current downlink model for small and medium satellites is **limited by ground station availability, latency, and bandwidth constraints**.
+This is an outdated model—especially with the rapid deployment of **LEO mega constellations** that could be used as relays.

+We see an opportunity to flip the model: instead of waiting for ground passes, **we route data through space**—leveraging **existing European LEO constellations** to relay and distribute traffic using DTN protocols.
+This is not only technically feasible but strategically important for Europe's autonomy in space communication infrastructure.

+We are also working closely with **Danish satellite manufacturers**, who are looking for next-generation communication stacks to integrate into their upcoming missions.
+By aligning with their timelines and technical needs, we ensure this solution is **mission-driven and deployment-ready**.

+Our ambition is for this product to become the **de-facto standard for downlink** in small to medium EO satellites.
+By embedding DTN into satellite operations and making relay-through-space the norm, we significantly **increase the reliability and availability of mission data**, reduce operational costs, and open the door to real-time services.

+M
+### During and After the Activity – What Happens Next

+**During the activity**, we will:

+- Develop a prototype and validate it with simulation and hardware-in-the-loop.

+- Start integration pilots with Danish-built EO satellites.

+- Initiate interoperability tests with at least one European LEO constellation operator.

+**After the activity**, we will:

+- Productize the DTN communication stack, including software, integration support, and testing tools.

+- Launch flight demonstrations in collaboration with our satellite manufacturing partners.

+- Scale integration support and certification to make our system a drop-in module for commercial and institutional EO missions.

+**Timeline:**

+- **Year 1**: Concept validation, architecture definition, partner coordination.

+- **Year 2**: Prototyping, mission integration, operational validation.

+- **Year 3 onward**: Commercial rollout, live satellite deployments, ongoing refinement.

 #### Detail the strategic, economic, social, etc. benefit this activity has to you company?

 * We are starting our company.